talasunna/chromasurr/README.rst

    # 3. Launch the demo
    python examples/chromasurr_demo.py

-The script simulates a batch-elution column in CADET, plots outlet profiles, and walks through KPI extraction, global Sobol sensitivity, and GP surrogate creation.
+This runs a full workflow using a preconfigured ``BatchElution`` process and guides you through GP surrogate modeling, Sobol sensitivity analysis, and Bayesian calibration.

 📦 Installation
 ---------------